dogechain-lab/dogechain-docs/docs/architecture/overview.md

 * IBFT PoS

 ## Blockchain
-The Blockchain layer is the central layer that coordinates everything in the Jury system.
+The Blockchain layer is the central layer that coordinates everything in the dogechain system.
 It is covered in depth in the corresponding *Modules* section.

 ## State
 The State inner layer contains state transition logic.
 It deals with how the state changes when a new block is included.
 It is covered in depth in the corresponding *Modules* section.